-The Judo degree has now moved to Anglia Ruskin University.
-This course yields a FDSc and BSc in sports coaching as well as a European Judo Union Level 4 performance coach award and Level 5 High performance coach award.
-Bob is the pathway leader for these courses.
+The Judo degree was based at Anglia Ruskin University from 2010 – 2016.
+This course yielded an FDSc and BSc in sports coaching as well as a European Judo Union Level 4 performance coach award and Level 5 High performance coach award.
+Bob was the pathway leader for these courses.

 Current Roles in Judo: